gauravacad/VSD-NGSPICE-WEEK/Part 5: Noise Margin - Robustness Analysis/readme.md

 - **Logic ‘1’**: Stable between VIH–VOH
 - **Undefined Region**: Unstable and to be avoided
 - **Noise Margins (NMH, NML)** define tolerance against external disturbances

+## Next session is Power Supply Scaling Transition
+The scaling discussion represents a natural progression from noise margin analysis, as smaller technology nodes introduce new challenges related to power supply voltages, noise immunity, and circuit robustness that build upon the fundamental noise margin concepts are learned.